Coronavirus (COVID-19) Advice & Guidance

 Update on campus services

-- Student Affairs provision will be unchanged.
-In-person Student Affairs support is available at Richmond and at 37 High Street Kensington
+- In-person Student Affairs support will be available at the Chiswick Park campus and at 37 High Street Kensington when both open

-- Registry Services are available on site in Richmond Monday – Friday 9am-5pm, Kensington is by appointment only.
+- Registry Services will be available at the Chiswick Park campus, Monday – Friday 9am-5pm, Kensington is by appointment only

-- Please refer to the Library calendar for details of online support and staffed opening hours at both Richmond and 37 High Street Kensington
+- Please refer to the Library calendar for details of online support and staffed opening hours at both Chiswick Park and 37 High Street Kensington

 - Finance Department is available to contact via email email@example.com or via telephone Monday to Friday 10am – 4pm on +44 (0) 20 8332 8334.
 Request student refunds and refund queries via email firstname.lastname@example.org.
 Details on how to pay can be found here.